MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 3.	**Token authentication** – Select either Anonymous or Basic authentication method for the token call.
 4.	**Username** – Provide Username for Basic authentication.
 5.	**Password URL** – Provide Password identifier URL from your Azure Key Vault for Basic authentication.
 To learn how to store a password in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#Store-passwords-in-your-Azure-Key-Vault) section later in this article.
-6.	**Headers** – You can provide the value for Scope.
+6.	**Headers** – You can provide headers as needed.
 7.	**Sample request** – Provides an example of the request that is sent to your token endpoint:
     - **Sample request URL** – This is a read-only field which shows the request URL that will be used to make the sample call.
     - **Sample request body** – You can construct custom request body for the token call by clicking on + Advanced build your own request.
 The sample request URL and body are used to make a sample call to your token endpoint, either before creation or whenever you select Test connection.
 8.	**Timeout** – Specify the timeout duration between 1 and 5000.